Choreography of Disappearance

 Myriad gazes at the disappearing self - the underlying currents

 Choreography of Disappearance can be treated as the psychological overview of oneself, the way a creator deals with various emotional states.
-Being my own model allows me to control each photograph not to glorify myself but to find a way to express what I'm made of, what I'm fighting against, what I'm on the brink of figuring out for myself - my self-portraits drenched in symbolically charged colors being my chosen instrument of hinting at unexpected stories.
+Being my own model allows me to control each photograph not to glorify myself but to find a way to express what I'm made of, what I'm fighting against, what I'm on the brink of figuring out for myself - my self-portraits drenched in symbolically charged colors being my chosen instrument of hinting at unexpected stories and treasured moments.

 - Visual Influences